EmblemCompany/ReleasedComponents/Common/console/readme.md

 # Console

-This component attachs into the Node.js `console` instance.
-Response is a `string` value, outputs:
+This component attaches to the Node.js `console` instance.
+Response is a `string` value, and outputs are:

 - `blue` is from `console.log()` and `console.info()`
 - `orange` is from `console.warn()`